-16. Do not engage in uncovered short sales of individual securities.

-- 17. You may trade options on individual securities, subject to the 60-day holding period.
+- 15. Do not engage in trading that involves single stock futures. - Do not engage in uncovered short sales of individual securities. - 17.
+You may trade options on individual securities, subject to the 60-day holding period.
 Options traded must have an expiration of at least 60 days from the date that you enter into the contract.
 You are not permitted to close an option at a profit within 60 days of having entered into the contract.
-The option contract can be closed in less than 60 days at a loss, provided preclearance approval has been obtained. - Never participate in an investment club or similar entity. - 19.
-Do not engage in excessive or inappropriate trading activity.
-Never let personal trading interfere with your professional duties.
-The Nuveen Ethics Office will monitor for potentially excessive or inappropriate trading, and notify you, your manager, and your local/designated CCO for assessment. - 20.
-Pre-clear the sale of securities in a margin account.
-Margin accounts are permitted, however you must obtain pre-clearance when selling to meet a margin call, even if the transaction is initiated by a broker.
+The option contract can be closed in less than 60 days at a loss, provided preclearance approval has been obtained.